MP 30x7/3x3 / N38 - neodymium magnet

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Wide application in the industry of new technologies – are used in HDD drives, electric motors, medical devices or very highly developed apparatuses.
+- Wide application in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical devices or other highly developed apparatuses.

 Disadvantages of neodymium magnets: